VingronLab/APL/README.md

     install_github("VingronLab/APL")

-To additionally build the package vignette, run instead
+To additionally build the package vignette, run instead:

     install_github("VingronLab/APL", build_vignettes = TRUE, dependencies = TRUE)

 Building the vignette will however take considerable time.

+**The vignette can also be found under the link: vingronlab.github.io/apl/ (hyperlink in the GitHub repository description).**

 To install the `APL` from Bioconductor, run: